bethkux/ASS_ENR1/identification_of_responsibilities.md

 ## Core Features and Responsibilities

-### Feature: Student's request to enroll
+### Feature: Student's enrollment self-management

-As a student, I want a way to formally enroll in my courses, to be able to attend classes I need/want.
+As a student, I want a way to manage my enrollments, so that I can formally attend my classes.

 #### Feature Breakdown:

 1. Student opens the enrollment section for their chosen course.
 2. The system displays available lecture/practical tickets for that course.
-3. Student chooses which ticket(s) to enroll in.
+3. Student selects ticket(s) for enrollment creation/cancellation.
-4. The system validates prerequisites and processes enrollment.
+4. The system validates the request with faculty rules.
 5. The system updates student’s schedule and confirms the change.
+6. The system updates course ticket capacities.

 #### Responsibilities

 ##### Course collection responsibilities
-- Load available courses from the database.
+- Load courses from the database.
-- Fetch lecture and practical sessions for the chosen course.
-- Filter out full or inactive sessions.
-- Display available options in a clear format.
+- Display available course options.
-- Allow student to select one or more session tickets.

 ##### Enrollment execution responsibilities
-- Update the student’s schedule with new sessions.
+- Update the student’s schedule.
 - Update student enrollment records.
+- Update course ticket per enrollment change.

 ##### Notification responsibilities
-- Detect enrollment failures
-- Send confirmation of the result via notification or email.
+- Send result confirmation notifications.

 ##### Enrollment validation responsibilities
+- Validate compliance with faculty rules
-- Verify prerequisites and remaining course capacity.
+- Verify prerequisites and course capacity.
 - Execute enrollment transaction safely.
-- Validate selections and check for time conflicts.
+- Check for time conflicts.
-- Store valid selections for enrollment processing.

-### Feature: Student’s cancellation of enrollment

-As a student, I want to be able to cancel an existing enrollment, so that I can reflect real changes in my plan.

-#### Feature Breakdown:

-1. Student navigates to the list of enrolled courses.
-2. Student selects the course to cancel.
-3. The system updates the course capacity and student list.
-4. The system confirms cancellation to the student via notification/email.

-#### Responsibilities

-##### Cancellation processing responsibilities
-- Update course capacity and student list.
-- Log the cancellation event for auditing.
-- Remove cancelled course from student's schedule
-- Update student capacity and info of tickets for the cancelled enrollment

-##### Notification responsibilities
-- Send confirmation via notification or email.

-##### Course listing responsibilities
-- Provide access to the list of enrolled courses.
-- Allow course selection for cancellation.

-##### Cancellation validation responsitilities
-- Validate that the enrollment exists and can be canceled.
-- Validate compliance with faculty rules for cancellation
-- Block cancellations during non-enrollment times

 ### Feature: Student profile update